 Your employer must Automatically enrol Designated Employees into the scheme and enrol them back in every three years if they opt out

 - If you are a Designated Employee please refer to the Designated Employee pages.

 Your employer must pay at least a minimum level of secondary pension contributions if you remain in the pension scheme

-- The Employee Contributions you pay will depend on the pension your employer has set up.
-The minimum secondary pension contributions that need to be made are a percentage of your Earnings so if your pay goes up, you will pay more into your pension pot.
-The secondary pension contributions will usually be made up of Employer Contributions and Employee Contributions.
-Your employer can choose to pay the full amount of the secondary pension contributions, in which case you would have nothing deducted from your pay.
-However, they cannot ask you to pay in more to cover their contribution as well as paying your own.
-Further information on this can be found on the How much do we need to pay?
-(Designated Employee) page.
+- The Employee Contributions you pay will depend on the pension scheme your employer has set up.
+The minimum secondary pension contributions that need to be made are a percentage of your earnings so if your pay goes up, you will pay more into your pension pot.
+The secondary pension contributions for an Employee joining the scheme on a voluntary basis will consist of the Employee Contributions plus an Employer Contribution if your employer has chosen to contribute to this.
+Your employer can choose what they want to pay when you join on a voluntary basis therefore, they could decide to pay the full amount of the secondary pension contributions, in which case you would have nothing deducted from your pay.
+Further information on this can be found on our How much do I need to pay?
+(Voluntary Employee) page.

 Your employer cannot prevent you from joining the scheme or encourage you to opt out of it once you are in

-- As a Designated Employee your employer cannot ask you to leave the scheme whilst you are working for them, and they aren't allowed to offer you any incentives to leave it either.
+- As an Employee your employer cannot ask you to leave the scheme whilst you are working for them, and they aren't allowed to offer you any incentives to leave it either.
 For example, they can't offer you more pay or any other rewards if you leave the scheme.